pbl64k/coursera-proglang-practice/section-2/section-2-problems.md

 ### Pass/Fail -- 2

-Write a function `has_passed` that takes a `final_grade` and evaluates to a `bool` indicating whether a given student has passed the class.
+Write a function `has_passed` that takes a `final_grade` and evaluates to a `bool` indicating whether the given student has passed the class.
 The rules for determining that are the same as in the previous problem.